Dianella ensifolia

 Dianella ensifolia is a flowering plant, of the family Asphodelaceae.
 It is native to southern China, India, Japan, Madagascar, Malesia, the Pacific Islands, Singapore, Sri Lanka, Taiwan, and tropical Asia.
 Its common names include umbrella dracaena, common dianella, siak-siak, and flax lily.

 Description

-The Dianella ensifolia’s natural habitat is terrestrial, and it can grow in grasslands, or primary rainforests in tropical areas.
+Dianella ensifolia is a terrestrial plant that can grow in grasslands, or primary rainforests in tropical areas.
 The plant's anatomy consists of branching rhizomes, and flowering stems, that can reach up to two meters.
 Its leaf blades are pointed and tapered at both ends.
 When flowering, it produces a shoot about 60 cm (23.6 in) long.
 It has white petals, with orange/yellow anthers.
 Once it is pollinated by insects, it will produce berries that are dark blue/purple, and about 1.5 cm (0.59 in) wide.
 These berries contain 3-6 seeds, that are often eaten by native birds.

 Common names

-Other common names for the Dianella ensifolia include umbrella dracaena, common dianella, and flax lily.
+Other common names for Dianella ensifolia include umbrella dracaena, common dianella, and flax lily.